-- Debt instruments, derivatives and equity instruments at fair value through profit or loss ("FVPL"). - Equity instruments measured at fair value through other comprehensive income with gains and losses remaining in other comprehensive income, i.e. without recycling to profit or loss upon de-recognition.
+- Debt instruments at fair value through other comprehensive income with cumulative gains and losses reclassified to profit or loss upon derecognition ("FVOCI"). - Debt instruments, derivatives and equity instruments at fair value through profit or loss ("FVPL"). - .
+Equity instruments measured at fair value through other comprehensive income with gains and losses remaining in other comprehensive income, i.e. without recycling to profit or loss upon de-recognition.